birotaio/zoov-design-system/web/README.md

 #### Using ZDS styles

-**IMPORTANT NOTE**: For all the HTML elements of your document to be affected by ZDS styles, you need to add to the document container element the class `.zds`.
+**IMPORTANT NOTE**: For all the HTML elements of your document to be affected by ZDS styles, you need to wrap all the content in `ZApp` component or add to the document container element the class `.zds`.

 #### Mixins and functions